 The modern icon looks exactly like its minimalist predecessor.
 Only the typography has changed: all the letters in the word “Maserati” are lowercase (except for “M”) and are linked by short lines running down the bottom.

-The author of the first trident, Mario Maserati, drew inspiration from what he saw around him.
-A huge fountain dominated the main square of his hometown of Bologna with Neptune’s statue.
-This sculpture, created by the early Baroque Giovanni da Bologna representative, pushed the artist towards the cult emblem.
-The main inspiration was Marquis Diego de Sterlich, who first proposed to implement this idea to be more precise.
+The author of the first Trident, Mario Maserati, drew inspiration from what he saw around him.
+A huge fountain dominated the main square of his hometown of Bologna, which was dominated by Neptune’s statue.
+This sculpture, created by the early Baroque Giovanni da Bologna, pushed the artist towards the cult emblem.
+The main inspiration was Marquis Diego de Sterlich, who first proposed implementing this idea to improve precision.

 Over time, all Maserati sports and road cars have been given the Trident interpretation badge.
-It is the unchanging symbol of the brand, embodying energy and strength.
+It is the brand’s unchanging symbol, embodying energy and strength.

 Font and Colors